Skip to content

 Processing payroll taxes

 Employers also have an obligation to pay the correct taxes.
-Failure to pay payroll taxes may result in the ATO applying a penalty.
+Failure to pay payroll taxes (such as PAYG Withholding) may result in the ATO applying a penalty.
 The tax laws authorise the ATO to impose administrative penalties for conduct such as:

 Keeping records